 As the Church of England's Audio Producer, James is responsible for expanding the Church's audio output, including the production of podcasts, daily services and online resources.
 He also works alongside Church House Publishing, producing audio for mobile applications and other digital outputs such as audiobooks.

-As the Church of England’s Social Media Officer, Iso is responsible for the national social media channels, working to promote evangelism, discipleship and the common good in the digital world.
+Sam is responsible for the national social media channels, working to promote evangelism, discipleship and the common good in the digital world.

 As the Church of England's Digital Officer for A Church Near You, Alex makes sure help centre content is kept up to date, helps with training, and resolves user queries.
 Alex is ordained in the Church of England and is Curate of St Giles, Cripplegate, in the City of London.
 Alex has a background of working in creative services and more recently church management technology.

 Responsible for developing and delivering training programmes for Digital Labs.
 These are presented in various ways such as workshops with dioceses and ordinands.
 In addition, Ruvimbo manages the content development and delivery across our different Digital Labs touch-points which include webinars, on-demand training via YouTube, newsletter and more.

 Interesting fact: Ruvimbo is currently doing a part -time MA in ecumenical studies.